bjdmeest/PHP-CSS-Parser/output/files/CSSList/Document.php.txt

     /**
      * Returns all Selector objects found recursively in the tree.
      * Note that this does not yield the full DeclarationBlock that the selector belongs to (and, currently, there is no way to get to that).
-     * @param $sSpecificitySearch An optional filter by specificity.
+     * @param type $sSpecificitySearch An optional filter by specificity.
 May contain a comparison operator and a number or just a number (defaults to "==").
      * @example getSelectorsBySpecificity('>= 100')
+     * @return array
      */
     public function getSelectorsBySpecificity($sSpecificitySearch = null) {
         if (is_numeric($sSpecificitySearch) || is_numeric($sSpecificitySearch[0])) {